schefs/bootstrap/README.md

 *All k8s nodes including the master and bastion host will be created in a auto scaling group for dealing with recovery scenarios in case of servers fault.

+We`ll use route 53 internal hosted dns zone without a real domain.
+If you want to use a real domain, that will work out great for you also, especially with k8s ingress sub-domain HOST proxy redirect will help you to save money on LoadBalancer and expose internal services with ease.

 We are going to run a dummy-exporter, Nginx ingress controller, k8s-dashboard, Heapster, Kube-state-metrics, node exporters, Prometheus-operator, Grafana, alert manager cluster.

 ## Installation requirements